-Our most current First time Full time retention rate is 70% and our most recent 150% graduation rate is 36%.
+Our most current all PMC student retention rate is 63% and our most recent graduation rate is 35%.

 For undergraduate admissions, Pine Manor College review applications for admission on a rolling basis.
 First-year students are considered for admission based on a complete review of a wide array of credentials, including an official secondary school transcript, results from the SAT I or ACT, school recommendations, and a personal essay.
 Transfer applicants must submit the same credentials if they have completed less than 24 college credits, but otherwise are considered for admission based on a review of official college transcripts, college recommendations, and a personal essay.
 International students are not required to submit results from the SAT I or ACT, but must submit TOEFL scores.
 While an interview is not required for admission, it is strongly recommended for all applicants.

 Pine Manor College admits students without regard to their race, color, religion or creed, national or ethnic origin, age, handicap, veteran's status, sexual orientation, or marital.